 Dominicans like to find any excuse to party.
 Each community has its own festival honoring its patron saints, while many nationwide religious events blend Catholic and African-influenced voodoo traditions.
 The February 27 anniversary of the Dominican Republic’s independence from Haiti coincides with the last day of its annual Carnival.
-In August, the Dominican Republic once again celebrates its independence, this time from Spain, on Restoration Day.
+In August, there is another Dominican Republic holiday to celebrate its independence, this time from Spain, on Restoration Day.

 Virgen de Altagracia